run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-upgrade.md

 # Upgrading a Cluster Installation
 Below are the instructions on how to upgrade a Run:ai cluster.

-## Find out Run:ai Cluster version
+## Upgrade Run:ai cluster

-To find the Run:ai cluster version, run:
+Follow the steps below, based on the Run:ai cluster version you want to upgrade to:

 === "2.15-latest"
     * In the Run:ai interface, navigate to `Clusters`